 Over the years our fruit and vegetable crops have also benefited from the generous use of farmyard manure (courtesy of own cows in the past and now our neighbour`s cattle), which greatly helps soil fertility, and ultimately the quality of our produce.

-We now have several areas of “Potted Raspberries” and “Potted Blackberries” which we now grow in coir (coconut fibres) or peat, and replant on a 1/2 year cycle using special long cane material.
+We now have areas of “Potted Raspberries” and “Potted Blackberries” which we grow in coir (coconut fibres) or peat, and replant on a 1/2 year cycle using special long cane material.
 This helps to give a much better spread of harvest and alleviate the soil-borne disease problems we have had in the past.